botaul/botmaster/README.md

 - Admin pass muted word filters
 - If your followers are more than 5K, follower filter may not work properly.
 Comment or delete line 109-124 on twitter.py
 - I have 'commented' (deactivated) some nonessential features for autobase.
 If you want to make it active, just delete the comments in the script code
+- If you use github repository to deploy to heroku, make sure to set the repository to private.
+Github automatically will delete your github token if your repository is public

 ### Auto Accept message
 In the beginning, this bot will automatically fill all followers to follower_data.
 So it can't track new followers when the bot was just started.
 The algorithms of auto accept message is: